 The dark shadow that Laura seems to cast on everyone around her is also reflected in the cinematography by BP Chloe Thomson.
 During the aforementioned scene of Laura drawing the ketchup smile, the sandwich is encased in light while almost everything else is drenched in shadow.
 A haunting and perfect encapsulation of Laura attempting to have Megan under her grasp and create an emblematic space occupied by just the two of them.
 As Laura tries distancing Megan from her own family, Laura does so as a way to force Megan to fill in the void that took place in her own life when her daughter tragically passed away.

 Along with the cinematography and the chilly score by Adam Janota Bzowski that’s even present in scenes involving mundane conversation between Laura and Megan, the editing by Brian Phillip Davis makes this slow-burn thriller effective.
 As soon as Here Before begins with Laura becoming acquainted with her new neighbors, the film wastes no time establishing her obsessive behavior.
-There’s no gradual build-up to a moment of crazed histrionics to stress how deranged our protagonist is before they really go off the deep end.
+There’s no gradual build-up to a moment of crazed histrionics to stress how deranged the central stalker character is before they really go off the deep end.
 Thanks to Riseborough’s sly performance, it’s evident from the beginning that something’s off with Laura and even when she does start going off the rails, Riseborough never overplays her unhinged nature.